Library conditions of use

 Authority and delegation

-- The University Librarian / Executive Director, Academic Support is responsible for administering the Library Conditions of Use and may delegate authority to administer them.
-(Library Operational Policy - available on The Guide)
+- The University Librarian is responsible for administering the Library conditions of use and may delegate authority to administer them.
+View the Library Policy.

 Conditions of entry to the Library